nehaswami16/biotechresearchclub/_pages/alumnitalks.md

 ___

 The Biotech Research Club is excited to host Dr. Aman Kumar, a post doctoral associate at the Goodman lab in the Yale School of Medicine.
-He obtained PhD from UT Southwestern Medical Center in Molecular Microbiology in 2020 and his B.Tech in Biotechnology from
+He obtained his PhD from UT Southwestern Medical Center in Molecular Microbiology in 2020 and his B.Tech in Biotechnology from
 IIT Madras in 2015.

 <b> Title: </b> Interplay between tryptophan metabolites and the virulence factors of enteric pathogens